Managing forced affection on children: Setting boundaries & teaching consent

 Explain to the grandparents that you are teaching your child that they are the boss of their body and that you’d like their help with teaching this important message.
 You could also explain that this is an important strategy to keep them safe from inappropriate touch (or sexual abuse).
 You may have to reassure them that you aren’t suspicious of them, but it is easier for children to understand consent when the rules apply to everyone.
 It also builds trust and connection when grandparents are respectful of body boundaries.

-You could also roleplay with your child about what they could do if someone touches their body with permission, and use their grandparents as an example.
+You could also roleplay with your child about what they could do if someone touches their body without permission, and use their grandparents as an example.

 A lot of parents worry that it’s bad manners to not say hello or goodbye to someone.

 But here’s the thing.
-Your child is still greeting people as they arrive and leave, but they are doing it in a way that is respectful of their body boundaries.
+Your child still greets people as they arrive and leave, but they do it in a way that respects their body boundaries.

-So instead of asking your child ‘Do you want to give Nanna a goodbye kiss?’ (which will get a yes-no answer), try saying this instead ‘Do you want to give Nana a goodbye kiss, a hug or a wave goodbye’ (which means they are still being polite BUT they choose how they will say goodbye).
+So, instead of asking your child, ‘Do you want to give Nanna a goodbye kiss?’ (which will get a yes-no answer), try saying this instead: ‘Do you want to give Nana a goodbye kiss, a hug or a wave goodbye?’.
+This means they are still polite, BUT they choose how to say goodbye.

 What if I can’t ask their grandparent to change?
 Or they won’t listen?